Tim-Lu-cuhksz/Operating-Systems/README.md

 # Operating Systems Course Projects

 This repository consists of some operating systems projects completed in the first term of 2021-2022.
-The followings are summaries of the main contents of the projects.
+The followings are brief summaries of the main contents of the projects.

 - Kernel module insertion
 - Multiple threads application